Navigation and mapping

 Founded in 1991, today the company is Europe's largest manufacturer of electronic navigation products including automotive navigation devices and software for smartphones and PDAs.

 |TomTom International BV|

-This company has Corporate Social Responsibility claims on its website, for community giving, environmental impact and supply chain management.
+This company has sustainability claims on its website under the headings environmental compliance, chemical substances management, waste take-back and recycling, and supply chain management.

 This company is a member of the Responsible Business Alliance (formerly the Electronic Industry Citizenship Coalition), a non-profit coalition of electronics companies which supports the rights and wellbeing of workers and communities worldwide affected by the global electronics supply chain.
 RBA members commit and are held accountable to a common Code of Conduct and utilize a range of RBA training and assessment tools to support continuous improvement in the social, environmental and ethical responsibility of their supply chains.

 Source: RBA (2017)